 AIRBNB: There are LOADS of affordable boudoirs and lounges available out there that would make an AMAZING location for your boudoir shoot.
 Ornate bathrooms, high ceilings, original features, floor to ceiling windows with a view to die for, an opulent fireplace or open plan room with a circular staircase… anything with a four-poster bed or roll top bath gets thumbs up from me too!
 In Paris last year Miss Victory Violet and I shot in a Parisian Apartment with a hand-painted ceiling covered in Botticelli style cherubs!
 Just be sure to check with the host that it’s OK to photograph in their property; their permission is important (from experience, most of them tend to be pretty cool about it!)

 BOUTIQUE HOTELS: It’s also worth a little search for boutique hotels or B&B’s in your area.
 If you pick one in a central location, you could always make an evening of it and take your hair and make-up out on the town afterwords.
 Have a photoshoot with me in the early afternoon in your hotel room and then head out on the town.
 Many of my clients opt for this one, and I don’t blame them!

 Inspired?
 Once you’ve settled on a location for your boudoir shoot, get in touch and let’s put a date in the diary.
-Check out my boudoir photography packages here and then drop me an email with your preferred date.
+Check out my pick your perfect boudoir shoot here and then sashay into my inbox with your preferred date.
 Make sure you also have a read of these blogs to find out what you should wear and some inside information about how to pose – time to get excited!